-Evaluative Criteria Questions Indicators Sources Methodology Relevance: How does to Relevance: How does the project relate to the environment and development priorities at the local, regional and national level? (include evaluative questions) (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documentation, national policies or strategies, websites, project staff, project partners, data collected throughout the TE mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) Effectiveness: To what extent have the expected outcomes and objectives of the project be een achieved?
-Efficiency: Was the prostandards? ject implemented efficiently, in line with international and national norms and Sustainability: To what sustaining long-term pr extent are there financial, institutio oject results? nal, socio-political, and/or envir conmental risks to Gender equality and wo empowerment? omen's empowerment: How did the project contribute to gender eq uality and women's
+Evaluative Criteria Questions Indicators Sources Methodology Relevance: How does th ne project relate to the environment and development priorities at the local, regional and national level? (include evaluative questions) (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documentation, national policies or strategies, websites, project staff, project partners, data collected throughout the TE mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) Effectiveness: To what extent have the expected outcomes and objectives of the project by non achiovoda Lifectiveness.
+To what extent have the expected outcomes een acmeveu: Efficiency: Was the proj standards?
+Efficiency: Was the project implemented efficiently, in line with international and national norms and standards? · Sustainability: To what extent are there financial, institutional, socio-political, and/or environmental risks to sustaining long-term project results?
+Gender equality and wo omen's empowerment: How did the p project contribute to gender equ uality and women's empowerment? empowerment?

-Impact: Are there indications that the project has contributed to, or enabled progress toward reduced environmental stress and/or improved ecological status?
+Impact: Are there indications that the project has contributed to, or enabled progress toward reduced environmental stress an environmental stress and/or improved ecological status?
 (Expand the table to include questions for all criteria being assessed: Monitoring & Evaluation, UNDP oversight/implementation, Implementing Partner Execution, cross-cutting issues, etc.)